Sentralize/npAssetsOptimizerPlugin/README.markdown

                 - jquery.js
                 - jquery-ui.js
                 - application.js
+              position: first		           # the position in the list to insert the optimized file (first or last)
           stylesheet:                          # stylesheets configuration section
             enabled: false                     # status of optimization
             class: npOptimizerStylesheet       # the stylesheet optimizer class to use